manojkr/HTTPNinja/README.md

 Tech
 -----------

-Dillinger uses a number of open source projects to work properly:
+HTTPNinja uses a number of open source projects to work properly:

 * [Zinc HTTP Components] - an open-source Smalltalk framework to deal with the HTTP networking protocol
 * [Zinc SSO] - framework for implementations of client side OAuth & OpenID & SSL